dbrock/stdio.as/README.md

 * one web server, for serving the SWF and accepting commands;
 * three raw TCP servers, for piping stdin, stdout and stderr.

+Then the wrapper starts Flash Player, passing (as special SWF parameters) the URL of the web server, the port numbers of the TCP servers, and the command-line arguments.
+Environment variables are passed along verbatim as normal SWF parameters.

-It then starts Flash Player, passing the URL and port numbers as query parameters to the SWF.
-At initialization time, the runtime library parses the parameters and connects to the sockets, and finally either invokes your `main()` method (for Flash applications) or dispatches a `processReady` event (for Flex applications).
+At initialization time, the runtime library parses the special SWF parameters and connects to the stdio sockets, and finally either invokes your `main()` method (for Flash applications) or dispatches a `processReady` event (for Flex applications).